ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agent_context.md

 // Create sc-event waiter for created action (listen sc-element).
 // You should wait while sc-arc in action from `action_finished_successfully`
 // will created.
-auto eventWaiter = context.CreateEventWaiterWithCondition<
+auto eventWaiter = context.CreateConditionWaiter<
-  ScEventAddInputArc<ScType::EdgeAccessConstPosPerm>>(
+  ScEventAddIncomingArc<ScType::EdgeAccessConstPosPerm>>(
   actionAddr,
   [&]() -> void
   {